Frequently asked questions about the gift agreement

 There are two “typical” situations under the law where a gift can be revoked by the donor – for the purposes of the contract, these reasons can be reiterated in the contract, but the Civil Code protects the donor by stating that even if the donor waives the right to revoke the gift for these reasons in the gift contract, this will not be taken into account (i.e., as if it did not happen, these two situations cannot be avoided).

 For cases where the donee will try to “get rid of” the donated property, e.g. transfer it to another person so that he does not have to return it, the law provides as follows.
 The donee is obliged to give away at least what he still has of the gift or its full value, i.e. what is left.
-However, there is an exception to this, where he will be obliged to return the entire property: if he transferred it precisely to avoid this consequence in the event of revocation of the gift or if the revocation was made by the donor and for the so-called ingratitude of the donee.
+However, there is an exception to this, where he will be obliged to return the entire property: if he transferred it precisely to avoid this consequence in the event of revocation of the gift or if the revocation was made by the donor and this is called the donor’s ingratitude.

 The two situations for revocation are as follows:

-- So-called hardship revocation: the donor falls into financial distress and has neither the necessary maintenance nor the necessary maintenance of himself or of the person to whose maintenance he is legally obliged; he may then revoke the gift and demand that the donee return the gift or pay its normal price.
-At most, however, the revocation shall apply to that part of the gift or its value in which the donor does not have the means of necessary maintenance.
+• So-called hardship revocation: the donor falls into financial distress and has neither the necessary maintenance nor the necessary maintenance of himself or of the person to whose maintenance he is legally obliged; he may then revoke the gift and demand that the donee return the gift or pay its normal price.
+However, at most, the revocation shall apply to that part of the gift or its value in which the donor does not have the means of necessary maintenance.

 How to secure care from the donee “in exchange” for the gifted property